Orderella/PopupDialog/README.md

 ```

 #### Note
-As pointed out by [ExceptionsSG](https://github.com/ExceptionsSG)
-, turning on `liveBlur`, that is realtime updates of the background view, results in a significantly higher CPU usage /power consumption and is therefore turned off by default now.
+Turning on `liveBlur`, that is realtime updates of the background view, results in a significantly higher CPU usage /power consumption and is therefore turned off by default now.
 Choose wisely whether you need this feature or not ;)

 ## Button Appearance Settings